 Indiana Juvenile Facilities, Indianapolis and Pendleton, IN.

 The United States has open investigations of two of Indiana's juvenile justice facilities.
 Those facilities are the Pendleton Juvenile Correctional Facility ("Pendleton") and the Indianapolis Juvenile Correctional Facility ("Indianapolis," now known as Madison Juvenile Correctional Facility).
 The Department, along with experts in protection from harm, suicide prevention, mental health care, and special education, visited each facility several times.
 On January 29, 2010, the United States issued an investigative findings letter regarding Indianapolis, the State's sole girls' facility.
 On August 22, 2012, the United States issued a findings letter regarding Pendleton.
 As described in our letters, we found that each facility failed to provide youth with adequate protection from harm, mental health care, and special education services, in violation of the Constitution and the Individuals with Disabilities Education Act.
 Resolution of our findings is pending.

 Leflore County Juvenile Detention Center, Greenwood, MS

-In March 2011, the United States issued an investigative findings letter concluding that conditions at the Leflore County Juvenile Detention Center ("LCJDC") violated the constitutional and federal statutory rights of the youth confined there.
+In March 2011, the United States issued an investigative findings letter concluding that conditions at the Leflore County Juvenile Detention Center violated the constitutional and federal statutory rights of the youth confined there.
 Leflore is a 30-bed short-term facility that serves large numbers of children annually due to high turnover and repeat confinements."
-The United States concluded that youth confined to LCJDC are: (1) exposed to excessive physical restraint and isolation as a means of discipline; (2) exposed to great risk of harm from inadequate mental health care, including inadequate screening, monitoring and treatment of youth who are suicidal; and (3) given inadequate educational opportunities.
+The United States concluded that youth confined to Leflore County Juvenile Detention Center are: (1) exposed to excessive physical restraint and isolation as a means of discipline; (2) exposed to great risk of harm from inadequate mental health care, including inadequate screening, monitoring and treatment of youth who are suicidal; and (3) given inadequate educational opportunities.